Pixel-Wolves/Pong/README.md

 # Pong

 Last Update:
-...
+Fixed the "Game Over!, press R to restart" text now appears at the center (x position) of the screen.

 Issues:
-The "Game Over!, press R to restart" doesn't appear at the center of the screen.
+If the paddle hits the ball from the side, the ball stucks inside the paddle